marcoalopez/marcoalopez.github.io/personal_website.md

 https://qgis.org/: **QGis** is a free, open-source geographic information system (GIS) software.

 https://pybaselines.readthedocs.io/en/latest/: **Pybaselines** is a Python library by Donald Erb that contains a vast number of algorithms for baseline correction of experimental data.
-It is also extremely well documented.
+It is also very well documented.

 ### **Miscellanea**